-Ralf Rangnick took over and continued the good work away from the league as Schalke beat Inter Milan 5-2 in the San Siro on their way to the semi-final of Europe’s premier competition, and saw off Duisburg in the domestic cup final.
+Ralf Rangnick took over and continued the good work away from the league as Schalke saw off Duisburg in the domestic cup final and beat Inter Milan 5-2 in the San Siro on their way to the semi-final of Europe’s premier competition.

-We’ve looked back at the team who started the 2-1 second-leg victory over Inter to see where they ended up.
+Harking back to the glory days of 2011, we’ve looked back at the team that started the 2-1 second-leg victory over Inter to see what they’re up to nowadays.

 You might have heard of him.
 Just turned 24, Neuer was in his final season at Schalke.
-With Manchester United also lurking, he chose Bayern Munich, where he has gone on to establish himself as one of the best goalkeepers in the world.
+With Manchester United also lurking, he chose Bayern Munich, where he went on to establish himself as one of the best goalkeepers in the world.

 Uchida is apparently very popular in his homeland, where he earned the nickname “Japanese Beckham”.
 Such was his popularity that Schalke launched a website and Twitter account in Japanese.

 The full-back also voiced the character Uschi in a Pokémon movie.

 He retired in 2020 and has since tried his hand at coaching, working with Japan’s under-19 side.
 We still think the Pokémon side hustle is way cooler.